 Jessica Ramji of Cubic

 Tell us about yourself, your background and how you got started in the industry?
-What brought you to Highways England and led you to make this career choice?
+What brought you to Cubic and led you to make this career choice?

 I studied BA Honours in Business with IT and started working in procurement.
 After some time I moved to contract management in the Technology sector, and after my successful support for the mobilisation for the new Traffic Signals contract in London I was promoted to Contract Service Manager.
 I then progressed my career into a more senior role with Cubic that took advantage of my management and technical experience.
 This was an exciting challenge which has enabled me to make further career progression.

 What is your current role?

 I am currently a Business development project manager with Cubic Transportation Systems.

 Take us through a typical day and what that involves.
 What projects are you working on and what are your current priorities?